-Students explore the works of musicians from different times and places, to understand the way social, historical, political and/or cultural contexts have shaped music and impacted audiences.
-Students apply their knowledge and appreciation of techniques from a variety of contexts.
-They demonstrate empathy, ethics, and principles of intercultural understanding to the creation of their own music.
+Students explore the works of musicians from different times and places to understand the way social, historical, political and/or cultural contexts have shaped music and impacted audiences.
+Students create music drawing on forms, styles, and techniques from a variety of contexts.
+They develop insights into intercultural understanding and ethical approaches to music reproduction.